Generalizations to Corrections for the Effects of Measurement Error in Approximately Consistent Methodologies: Methodology

 \subsection{Simulation Extrapolation}

-Simulation extrapolation \citep{SIMEX} is divided into two steps: simulation and extrapolation.
-In the simulation step, data subject to larger measurement errors are simulated, so that the analyst can see the impact of this error on the bias of the estimated parameters.
+As its name suggests, the simulation extrapolation \citep{SIMEX} method is divided into two steps: simulation and extrapolation.
+In the simulation step, data subject to larger measurement errors are simulated, so that the analyst can see the impact of this error on the bias of the estimated parameter of interest.
 Then, in the extrapolation step, this relationship is extrapolated back to the case where no measurement error is present.
 We will continue to assume the parameters of interest, $\Theta_0$, are consistently estimated in the error-free setting using an M-estimator.
 Our presentation of SIMEX will assume that $\Theta_0$ is a scalar, but the method applies in higher dimensions.
-Suppose that $X_i^* = X_i + \delta U_i$ where $U_i$ is zero-mean with unit variance, and $\delta$ is known.
-For some positive constant $\lambda$, we construct the quantity $X_{bi}^*(\lambda) = X_i^* + (\lambda\delta)^{1/2}\epsilon_{bi}$, where the $\epsilon_{bi}$ are generated by the analyst to be independent and identically distributed $N(0,1)$ pseudo-random variables, independent of the $\{Y_i, X_i^*, X_i, Z_i\}$.
+Assume that $\var(U) = \delta$ is known.
+For some positive constant $\lambda$, we construct the quantity $X_{bi}^*(\lambda) = X_i^* + \left(\lambda\delta\right)^{1/2}\epsilon_{bi}$, where the $\epsilon_{bi}$ are generated by the analyst to be iid $N(0,1)$ (pseudo-)random variables, independent of the $\{Y_i, X_i^*, X_i, Z_i\}$, called \emph{pseudo-errors}.